SquareWheelBike/CloudBFG/notes.md

 - The ESP will have a buffer of entries to keep track of, so that socket connections are not so common.
 - Each recorded reading will also be buffered, so as to remove spikes and noise from readings
 - The ESP only needs to keep track of SOC characterization coefficients; these can be loaded from EEPROM and used for SOC instantaneously, independent from the server
-- The ESP will connect to the 'Broker',
+- The ESP will connect to the 'Broker'

 ## Server